Tuesday, March 28, 2023

 A Business Committee composed of five elected members represents the officers selected every two years by the Iowa Tribe of Oklahoma’s General Council, which includes every tribal member over the age of 18.

 The Business Committee consists of the tribe’s chairperson, vice chairperson, secretary, treasurer and one additional elected committee member.
-The Iowa Tribe of Oklahoma has about 800 enrolled members, and its daily operations are overseen by a tribal administrator.
+The Iowa Tribe of Oklahoma has about 800 enrolled members, and its daily operations are overseen by an executive director.

 Election information